How to Cut a Cigar Without a Cutter Like a Pro

 Slicing an "X"

-For those up for an additional challenge, you might consider trying the "X" slicing technique on your cigar's cap.
+For those up for an additional challenge with no cigar cutter in hand, you might consider trying the "X" slicing technique, also known as the star cut, on your cigar's cap.
 This advanced method involves first making a horizontal cut across the cap, followed by a vertical cut that intersects it, forming a cross-shaped opening.

 Although it sounds straightforward, mastering this technique demands a steady hand and a razor-sharp blade to ensure a clean, precise cut.
 Any slip or lack of precision could lead to an uneven or jagged opening, risking the cigar's draw and overall structural integrity.